KasparEtter/ef1p/pages/email/email.md

     Vouching for users could also be done differently, for example by [delegating trust](/internet/#public-key-infrastructure)
     to mail clients with [digital signatures](/internet/#digital-signatures).
-    However, an email service provider could no longer rate limit and filter outgoing messages if mail clients delivered them directly.
+    However, a mailbox provider could no longer rate limit and filter outgoing messages if mail clients delivered them directly.
   - **Domain authentication**:
     When it comes to information security,